cashputation/OpenSNAP/README.md

 ---

 ## Overview
 OpenSNAP is a minimal, machine‑to‑machine HTTP handshake that lets autonomous agents discover API pricing, negotiate bids, and attach payment vouchers—**independent** of any particular settlement layer.
-Think of it as the TCP of metered API commerce: a simple “offer‑ack‑pay‑invoke” protocol that any payment rail (blockchain, Interledger, centralized ledger) can plug into.
+Think of it as the TCP of metered API commerce: a simple “offer‑ack‑pay‑invoke” protocol that any payment rail (blockchain, Interledger, centralized ledger or Stripe) can plug into.

 ---